 Armed with comfortable shoes I walked down narrow alleys in full bloom.
 Every corner exuded cozy charm and it was easy to see why Cinque Terre is one of the most sought-after honeymoon destinations.
 It literally radiates romance!

 Monterosso and Vernazza are the towns with the most attractions.
 There are cafes, restaurants, shops.
 The three other towns are smaller in scale and charming but I do play favorites.
 I prefer old town charm to pure raw scenic beauty – no question about it!
-I took the train for the rest of the way, climbing the 382 steps to Corniglia and finding not much to report.
-Manarola I skipped altogether and moved on to the last stop – Riomaggiore.
+We took the train for the rest of the way, climbing the 382 steps to Corniglia and finding not much to report.
+Manarola we skipped altogether and moved on to the last stop – Riomaggiore.

 Insisting on continuing the food crawl through the villages, I indulged in local ‘fast food’ from Tutti Fritti.
 Literally translated as ‘all fried’, Tutti Fritti is a seafood lover’s dream featuring the local catch of the day (squid, octopus, shrimp and fish) fried in light batter.
 I had to try it since it was so adorable in its little cone!